patrick-sharp/UserAnalytics/src/README.md

 # User Analytics Developer guide

 ## How to obtain the source code:
-Clone or Fork this repository.
+Clone this repository to your local machine to access the source code.
+You may also fork this repository for your own copy.

 ## Repository Layout
+### src
+This folder contains the main Chrome extension and developer documentation.
+Any functioal changes should be here.
+Upload this folder to Google Chrome to install UserAnalytics.

+### test
+This folder cotains all the unit tests for both frontend and backend featurese of UserAnalytics.

 ### Reports
-This folder is for weekly status reports.
+This folder is for weekly CSE 403 status reports.
 It contains a markdown template file for future status reports.

-### src
-This folder contains our Chrome extension, upload this folder to Google Chrome to install UserAnalytics.

 ## Build & Test System
 - The system will be automatically built when Chrome loads the folder.